-Additional Information on Prohibited Attire
+Additional Information on Dress Code:

-While on school grounds during the regular school day, students are prohibited from wearing clothing that exposes underwear or body parts.
-Any interpretation of the dress code that is required of this policy shall be the responsibility of the principal of each school.
-The Superintendent is authorized to make the final decision regarding the interpretation, application and enforcement of this policy and to make certain that it is being uniformly applied and enforced at each of the schools within the District.
+Any interpretation of the dress code that is required of this policy shall be the responsibility of the Superintendent or his/her Designee.
+The Superintendent or his designee is authorized to make the final decision regarding the interpretation, application and enforcement of this policy and to make certain that it is being uniformly applied and enforced at each of the schools within the District.